-Shareholder Alert: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Syneos Health, Inc. - Synh
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Syneos Health, Inc. - SYNH

 On this news, Syneos's stock price fell $4.01 per share, or 4.81%, to close at $79.36 per share on February 17, 2022.

-Then, on August 2, 2022, Syneos filed with the SEC a release on Form 8-K announcing its financial results for the quarter ended June 30, 2022 (the“2Q22 Release”).
-The 2Q22 Release revealed substantial deterioration in the Company's business, disclosing thatnew business awards within Syneos's Clinical Solutions segment had declined by roughly 34% including reimbursable expenses and 15% excluding reimbursable expenses, reflecting book-to-bill ratios of 0.94x and 1.29x, respectively.
+Then, on August 2, 2022, Syneos filed with the SEC a release on Form 8-K announcing its financial results for the quarter ended June 30, 2022 (the "2Q22 Release").
+The 2Q22 Release revealed substantial deterioration in the Company's business, disclosing that net new business awards within Syneos's Clinical Solutions segment had declined by roughly 34% including reimbursable expenses and 15% excluding reimbursable expenses, reflecting book-to-bill ratios of 0.94x and 1.29x, respectively.
 In addition, the 2Q22 Release revealed that Syneos would not achieve even its lowered expectations for reimbursable revenues for the year, causing the Company to slash expected 2022 revenues by $185 million at the midpoint.

 On this news, Syneos's stock price fell $13.94 per share, or 17.61%, to close at $65.20 per share on August 2, 2022.